BolognaBiocomp/predgpi/README.md

 #### Installation and configuration

-Before running predgpi you need to set and export a variable named PREDGPI_HOME to point to the deepsig installation dir:
+Before running predgpi you need to set and export a variable named PREDGPI_HOME to point to the program installation dir:
 ```
 $ export PREDGPI_HOME='/path/to/predgpi'
 ```